mirzlab/mirzlab.github.io/_posts/2017-07-16-cas5-oidc-provider.md

 cd docker-images/389-ds
 ```

-I edited the users.ldif as follow but you can edit it to fit your needs :
+I edited the users.ldif as follow but you can edit it to fit your needs:

 ```bash
 dn: uid=jdoe,ou=people,dc=example,dc=edu